Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Below, I share quick overview of my 5 recommended neighborhoods.
 Further into the article I provide detailed information on each, including pros and cons and specific hotel recommendations.

-Just north of Bairro Alto and the city center, this is one of Lisbon’s wealthiest neighborhoods.
-It borders Lisbon’s downtown and business district, but is itself almost entirely residential.
-There are no major tourist attractions in the neighborhood, but it’s well connected by the metro, so moving about is easy.
+• Just north of Bairro Alto and the city center and west of Avenida da Liberdade, this is one of Lisbon’s most elegant neighborhoods.
+Populated by well-heeled locals, there is great shopping on its main tree-lined boulevards and the area is full of good restaurants, cafes, and bars.
+There are no major tourist attractions here, but it’s well connected by the metro, so moving about the city is easy.

 2. Baixa & Chiado